Online Inquiry

 • Nanotechnology in Neurosurgery

 • Some areas of interest in nanomaterials in the field of neurosurgery include nano-electromechanical systems (NEMSs), laser-associated vascular anastomoses, nanoscaffolds for neural regeneration, the biocompatibility of surgical prostheses and nanowires.
-One promising recently developed NEMS is the "NanoKnife" used in irreversible electroporation (IRE), a novel non-thermal ablation technique.
 An interesting nanomaterial that can be used in place of lasers is AuNPs, which have been shown to have excellent photo-thermal properties.

 Nanoneuroscience integrates what is known about the nervous system and nanotechnology, two swiftly progressing fields.
 The combination of the two disciplines may provide a solution for many CNS disorders, from neurodevelopmental disorders to psychiatric disorders and motor and sensory disorders.
 Research on the properties and functions of nanomaterials will become the backbone of nanoneuroscience.